 Eligibility for the Nurse Faculty Loan (NFL) is determined by the One Stop and the Graduate School of Nursing.
 Only students enrolled in eligible programs may be offered the NFL.
 A FAFSA application is required to determine a student’s eligibility.
 Funds are limited and are awarded on a first come first serve basis.
 Priority is given to currently enrolled graduate nursing students.
 For information about how to begin the application process for the NFL, please contact the nursing school.

 Another financing option available is the Private Education Loan (private loan).
 These are loans made by national, regional, and local lending institutions who exist to assist you in affording your college education.
 Many of these lenders are well known and you may already be utilizing one of them for your personal banking needs.
 The loan products offered by these lenders vary.
 Therefore, we encourage you to thoroughly explore all options related to private loans and compare them to federal loans.

 Samford provides two options for loan comparison.
 One is provided by a company called Credible and the other is provided by a company called Elm.
 Credible acts like a Kayak of students loans.
 You will be able to compare interest rates for loans designed specifically for the borrower and then apply for the loan that best meets the needs of the borrower.
 Elm is a historical listing of loan providers who have served our students in recent history.
 Borrowers will have the opportunity to compare loan options for the lenders included in this historical listing.
-More additional information, please contact your Samford financial aid advisor.
+More additional information, please contact your Samford One Stop advisor.